 The Master Trust provides to participants a stable value investment option (the "Union Pacific Fixed Income Fund" or "Fund") that includes traditional Guaranteed Investment Contracts ("GICs") and synthetic GICs.
 Traditional GICs are issued by insurance companies and provide for benefit-responsive withdrawals by Program participants at contract value.
 Contract value represents contributions made plus interest accrued at the contract rate, less withdrawals.
 The crediting rate on traditional contracts is typically fixed for the life of the investment.
 The contracts are backed by the assets in an insurance company's general account or a separate account.
 Synthetic GICs pair Program-owned fixed income investments with an insurance like feature known as a "wrap contract" issued by a bank or life insurance company.
+The crediting interest rate is based on a formula agreed upon with the issuer, but may not be less than 0%.
 The crediting rate of the contract resets every quarter based on the performance of the underlying investment portfolio.
 To the extent that the Fund has unrealized gains and losses, the interest crediting rate may differ from then-current market rates.
 These contracts meet the fully benefit-responsive investment contract criteria and therefore are reported at contract value.
-Contract value is the fully benefit-responsive investment contracts because this is the amount received by participants if they were to initiate permitted transactions under the terms of the Program.
+Contract value is the relevant measure for fully benefit-responsive investment contracts because this is the amount received by participants if they were to initiate permitted transactions under the terms of the Program.

 Certain events might limit the ability of the Program to transact at contract value with the contract issuer.
 These events could be different under each contract.
-Such events include layoffs, divisional sales, voluntary or involuntary reductions in work-force, Program-wide re-enrollments, or other events that are outside the normal operation of the Program that causes a withdrawal from an investment contract.
+Such events include layoffs, divisional sales, voluntary or involuntary reductions in workforce, Program-wide reenrollments, or other events that are outside the normal operation of the Program that causes a withdrawal from an investment contract.
 Program management does not believe that the occurrence of any such event, which would limit the Program's ability to transact at contract value with participants, is probable.